Piano By Number is a breakthrough in music education that makes starting the piano fun for kids.

 Kid’s piano should be fun, especially in the beginning!

-When you’ve grown comfortable with the geography of the piano using Piano By Number, you’re ready to read music.
+When you’re comfortable with the piano using Piano By Number, you’re ready to read music.

-Developed by Emmy Award Winner and leading children’s music educator John Aschenbrenner, this new method consistently delivers better results in preparing children for piano lessons.
+Developed by Emmy Award Winner and leading children’s music educator John Aschenbrenner, this method consistently delivers better results in preparing children for piano lessons.

 It’s kid tested, and they love it!

 WHY THIS METHOD IS DIFFERENT

 Conventional piano methods start kids too quickly, leading most children to quit piano lessons.
 Kids don’t quit piano because they aren’t smart enough, they quit because they are not properly prepared for reading music.

 We’ve found this failure can be prevented by starting children playing Piano By Number at home.